menu

 Of important note, Cabin John is also a town of artists.
 Cabin John has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Cabin John’s character.

-Telecommuters are a relatively large percentage of the workforce: 33.25% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Cabin John telecommute to their jobs.
+Overall, about 33.25% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Do you have a 4-year college degree or graduate degree?
 If so, you may feel right at home in Cabin John.
 94.73% of adults here have a 4-year degree or graduate degree, whereas the national average for all cities and towns is just 21.84%.